-Whether you are just starting a blog or have been blogging for decades, understanding and using the right tools could save you time, money and energy.
+Whether you’re just starting a blog or have been blogging for decades, understanding the right tools could save you time, money and energy.

 At Bramework, we take blogging pretty seriously.
-That’s why we’ve crafted this article covering the 21 best tools for blogging.
-With these tools, you can prepare an amazing content strategy that will drive traffic, engage your audience and track your progress for growth.
+That’s why I crafted this article covering more than 21 of the best blogging tools for beginners.

 - Website Optimization Tools

 - Proofreading Tools

 - Content Research and Monitoring Software